VukMar/PingPong/README.md

 # PingPong beta0.5.6 - Practice project 👨‍💻

 A semi-finished PONG game project for practice.
 The core game logic is implemented, but there's room for visual improvement.
 The game includes the use of SFMLUI (VUI), a custom library for UI elements.
-VUI will be shared in the future.

 To anyone exploring this repository, I hope you find it interesting.
 Feel free to provide feedback on how I can enhance the code. 👨‍💻 Practice Project 👨‍🎓